-Compared to the rest of the Houston Metro market, the Jacinto City submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Houston Metro market, the Jacinto City region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 0 listings have been made available, which means listings most likley are leasing quickly.
+In the last 90 days, 0 listings have been made available, which means new listings most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About NaN% of the available leases in the Jacinto City are subleases, so you will probably have to consider a longer term lease.
+About NaN% of the available leases in the Jacinto City are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 8,250 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this region are approximately 2 floors.
+Even though the median size is 8,250 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
 Most buildings in this market were built in 1978 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this region.
-Most of the residents of Jacinto City work from home.
+Professional services is the dominant industry in this market.
+Most of the folk of Jacinto City work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.